29jm/29jm.github.io/_posts/2019-09-29-userspace.markdown

 ![userspace!](/assets/userspace.png)

-For now, SnowflakeOS runs entirely in kernel mode, or `ring 0`.
+Before now, SnowflakeOS runs entirely in kernel mode, or `ring 0`.
 Now, the time has come for it to move on to better places, those of userland, also called `ring 3`.
 The transition to having processes roam free in `ring 3` was mostly made in the series of commits from [here][commit a] to [there][commit b], and I encourage readers